 - mental confusion, disorientation or reduced consciousness

 - associated comorbidities (uncontrolled diabetes, illness of heart, lung, kidney or liver, cancer and post-surgery/transplant)

 - HR-CT chest showing severe lung involvement

-- high or rapidly rising levels of inflammatory markers like CRP, D-dimer, ferritin, LDH, IL6, etc. along with persistent moderate-severe clinical symptoms suggesting increasing inflammation or clinical deterioration.
+- high or rapidly rising levels of CRP along with persistent moderate-severe clinical symptoms suggesting increasing inflammation or clinical deterioration.

 HOME CARE AND TREATMENT